JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure Governance Visualizer aka AzGovViz

-Do you want to get granular insights on your technical Azure Governance implementation? - document it in CSV, HTML, Markdown and JSON?
+_Do you want to get granular insights on your technical Azure Governance implementation and document it in CSV, HTML, Markdown, and JSON?_

-Azure Governance Visualizer is a PowerShell based script that iterates your Azure Tenant´s Management Group hierarchy down to Subscription level.
-It captures most relevant Azure governance capabilities such as Azure Policy, RBAC and Blueprints and a lot more.
-From the collected data Azure Governance Visualizer provides visibility on your __HierarchyMap__, creates a __TenantSummary__, creates __DefinitionInsights__ and builds granular __ScopeInsights__ on Management Groups and Subscriptions.
+Azure Governance Visualizer is a PowerShell based script that iterates your Azure tenant's management group hierarchy down to the subscription level.
+It captures most relevant Azure governance capabilities such as Azure Policy, RBAC, and a lot more.
+From the collected data Azure Governance Visualizer provides visibility on your __HierarchyMap__, creates a __TenantSummary__, creates __DefinitionInsights__ and builds granular __ScopeInsights__ on Azure management groups and subscriptions.
 The technical requirements as well as the required permissions are minimal.

-You can run the script either for your Tenant Root Group or any other Management Group.
+You can run the script either for your tenant root management group or any other management group.

 ## Mission